AustinKelsay/vibible/llm/implementation/IMAGE_GENERATION_IMPLEMENTATION.md

 ## Architecture Overview

-Vibible generates AI illustrations for each scripture verse using OpenAI's DALL-E API.
+Vibible generates AI illustrations for each scripture verse using OpenRouter with Google's Gemini model.

 - Each verse page passes its text and chapter theme to the `HeroImage` component.
 - Client fetches `/api/generate-image?text={verse}&theme={theme JSON}`.
 - Server builds an enhanced prompt combining verse text with theme context.
-- Server generates an image via DALL-E and returns the temporary URL.
+- Server generates an image via OpenRouter (Gemini) and returns the URL or base64 data.
 - Browser caching controls regeneration behavior per-verse.

 ---